 Causes Of Polycythemia In Dogs

-Transient polycythemia – This is caused by contractions of the spleen, which stores mature red blood cells.
-The contractions result from a rush of epinephrine, which is a response to anger, fear, excitement, surprise, or exercise.
-Usually it is beneficial, as red blood cells deliver oxygen to parts of the body and prepare dogs for physical activity, which is helpful in a flight or fight situation.
+- Transient polycythemia – This is caused by contractions of the spleen, which stores mature red blood cells.
+The contractions result from a rush of epinephrine due to anger, fear, excitement, surprise, or exercise.
+Usually this is beneficial, as red blood cells deliver oxygen to parts of the body and prepare dogs for physical activity, which is helpful in a flight or fight situation.

 Treatments For Polycythemia In Dogs

 Treatments for polycythemia in dogs also vary depending on the type and cause.
-Secondary absolute polycythemia tends to be the most difficult to treat.
-If your dog suffers from polycythemia, your veterinarian will determine the cause and prescribe treatment accordingly.
-Here are some treatments you might expect based on which type of polycythemia your dog is diagnosed with.
+Secondary absolute polycythemia tends to be the most difficult to treat overall.

-Primary absolute polycythemia – This is a chronic, rare disease that may be resolved by a phlebotomy, more commonly know as blood letting.
-A catheter is put in a central vein to remove blood that is too high in red blood cells, and fluids will be replaced intravenously to avoid a drop in blood pressure.
-The procedure may need to be repeated several times.
-Medications may also be prescribed to inhibit red blood cell production.
+- Primary absolute polycythemia – This is a chronic, rare disease that a vet may resolve with a phlebotomy, more commonly know as blood letting.
+The vet puts a catheter in a central vein to remove blood that’s too high in red blood cells, then they replace fluids intravenously to avoid a drop in blood pressure.
+They may need to repeat the procedure several times.
+The vet may also prescribe medications to inhibit red blood cell production.

-Secondary absolute polycythemia – The underlying cause must be diagnosed, and because there are so many potential causes of the condition, treatment can vary a great deal.
-Often treatment of the underlying cause resolves the polycythemia and no further treatment is required, though in some cases, phlebotomies may be needed to reduce the amount of red blood cells.
+- Secondary absolute polycythemia – The vet must diagnose the underlying cause, and because there are so many potential causes of the condition, treatment can vary a great deal.
+Often treatment of the underlying cause resolves the issue, and dogs won’t need further treatment; though in some cases, dogs may need phlebotomies to reduce the amount of red blood cells.